-- 4.2.2.2.
-Oil and Grease.
-The oil and grease effluent limitations are based on Basin Plan Table 4-2. - 4.2.2.3. pH.
-The pH effluent limitations are based on the secondary treatment standards and Basin Plan Table 4-2. - 4.2.2.4.
+4.2.2.3.
 Total Residual Chlorine.
 The total residual chlorine effluent limitation is based on Basin Plan Table 4-2.
+This technology-based effluent limit will be replaced by a water quality-based effluent limit (see Fact Sheet section 4.3.4.5) on the first day of the month following U.S. EPA approval of the chlorine water quality objectives set forth in Regional Water Board Resolution R2-2020-0031.

 The Monitoring and Reporting Program (MRP, Attachment E) provides an allowance for determining false positives when using continuous devices based on the fact that continuous instruments occasionally have anomalous spikes, and it is chemically improbable to have free chlorine in the presence of sodium bisulfite.
 The allowance for using only on-the-hour measurements for mandatory minimum penalty assessment purposes under Water Code section 13385.1 is based on a 2004 strategy developed between the Regional Water Board and the Bay Area Clean Water Agencies.